Certora/Documentation/docs/cvl/builtin.md

 }
 ```

-That is, we call each one of the methods of the contract with arbitrary environment and arguments, and assert false.
-This assert false must be reached (SAT result, or red cross :x:  in the web report) for sanity to succeed.
+We call each one of the methods of the contract with arbitrary environment and arguments, and assert false.
+This assert false must be reached (SAT result, or red cross ❌ in the web report) for sanity to succeed.

-It can be alternatively written like this:
+It can be alternatively written as:
 ```cvl
 rule sanity(method f) {
     env e;